Best Legal Intake Software for In-House Legal Teams (2026)

 Can legal intake software replace contract lifecycle management tools?

-Some intake platforms handle end-to-end workflow automation that overlaps significantly with CLM functionality — particularly for teams that don't need full CLM capabilities or want to consolidate point solutions.
-For teams with high contract volume, a platform like Sandstone can handle intake automation and provide enough contract management context to reduce reliance on a separate CLM.
-Teams with more complex enterprise CLM needs may still want a dedicated tool, integrated with their intake layer.
+Some intake platforms overlap significantly with CLM functionality — enough that teams without complex contract needs can consolidate.
+A platform like Sandstone handles legal intake automation and provides enough contract management context to reduce reliance on a separate CLM.
+Teams with enterprise CLM needs may still want a dedicated tool, integrated into their intake layer.

 What is the typical implementation timeline for legal intake software?

-Cloud-based, no-code platforms can be up and running within weeks.
-Enterprise solutions that require custom integrations or IT involvement typically take several months to deploy fully.
-When evaluating timelines, ask vendors for time-to-first-value, not just full deployment — some platforms let you start with a single workflow while broader configuration continues in the background.
+Cloud-based, no-code platforms are typically up and running within weeks; enterprise solutions with custom integrations take several months.
+Ask vendors for time-to-first-value, not just full deployment — some platforms let you start with a single workflow while broader configuration continues in the background.

-How do legal teams measure ROI on intake software?
+How do legal teams measure ROI on legal intake software?

-The most common metrics are: reduction in time-to-response for business requests, decrease in manual triage effort, improved visibility into open matter status, and fewer dropped or missed requests from stakeholders.
-Some teams also track the downstream impact — deal cycle time, contract turnaround, approval velocity — where faster legal response directly affects business outcomes.
+Common metrics include reduced time-to-response, reduced manual triage effort, improved visibility into matter status, and fewer dropped requests.
+Teams that track downstream impact — deal cycle time, contract turnaround, approval velocity — often find the ROI case becomes self-evident.